-- (a) the accompanying consolidated financial statements of the Group and the statement of financial position of the Company together with the notes thereon as set out on pages 43 to 105, are drawn up so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2019 and the financial performance, changes in equity and cash flows of the Group for the financial year then ended; and - (b) at the date of this statement, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due. - (c) Subsequent developments

-Subsequent to the Company's preliminary financial statements as announced on 28 February 2020, the material development that affect the Group and the Company's operating and financial performance as of the date of this report, was disclosed in note 42 to the Financial Statements.
+- (a) the accompanying consolidated financial statements of the Group and the statement of financial position of the Company together with the notes thereon as set out on pages 38 to 100, are drawn up so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2020 and the financial performance, changes in equity and cash flows of the Group for the financial year then ended; and - (b) at the date of this statement, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due. - (c) Subsequent developments Subsequent to the Company's preliminary financial statements as announced on 28 February 2021, there is no material development that affect the Group and the Company's operating and financial performance as of the date of this report.